fabritsius/emailer/README.md

 - `SendToMany(recipients, config)` sends emails to multiple recipients
 - both methods can take `ChangeUserFields` function as an optional parameter

-Example of use can be found above.
 Full method documentation can be found on [GoDoc page](https://godoc.org/github.com/fabritsius/emailer).

 ## TODO